Rohde-Schwarz/daiex/README.md

 | PugiXml | 1.8  | MIT | https://github.com/zeux/pugixml | Copyright (C) 2006-2017, by Arseny Kapoulkine ||
 | Google C++ Testing Framework | 1.7.0 | BSD 3-Clause | http://code.google.com/p/googletest/ | Copyright 2008, Google Inc. ||

-This library uses a lot of open source packages.
+Daiex library uses a lot of open source packages.
 We would like to thank the authors for their valuable work.
 A list of all used packages is located in lib/doc/Inventory.xml.